Successful Cybersecurity Solutions Require More than Tools

 First, I have nothing against tools.
 Hardware, software, cloud-based – if I could spend the rest of my days setting up and configuring new network, project management, and productivity tools, I’d be happy.
 (Don’t ask me to do the maintenance phase – I enjoy the setup!)

 We have so many great tools to choose from in the cybersecurity space right now, and I encourage you, if you have the budget, to carefully vet and choose those that will be most effective in your environment.
-However, I’ve worked with too many enterprises who believe that buying a tool (or many tools) is all it takes to build successful cybersecurity solutions.
-It’s not enough – you also need to invest in people, planning, and practice.
+There are many benefits from choosing today’s best of breed cybersecurity tools, but most organizations are finding it difficult to support and maintain them all.
+CIO.com spoke to a number of people in the industry and ask their thoughts on the proliferation of tools.
+It’s an interesting read.
+Many share the same concerns about ease of management, integration challenges, staffing expertise to manage the tools, and the ability to get holistic cybersecurity visibility from disparate tools.
+Make sure you don’t buy tools without having a plan to support, integrate, and maintain them.
+I’ve worked with too many enterprises who believe that buying tools is all it takes to build successful cybersecurity solutions.
+It’s not enough—you also need to invest in people, planning, and practice.

 Let’s assume that you are looking for endpoint security.
 You’ve found the perfect tool; the vendor has helped you install it, and you are ready to go.
 You’re all set, right?
 Wrong.
 When the tool alerts on a potential threat, who is going to receive those alerts?
 Who is going to actually respond to the alerts?
 What is the schedule that person needs to be available?
 Is this in addition to other duties or is the new system their only duty?
 (Don’t answer that last one.
 I think I already know.)
 These are all factors you need to consider when designing successful cybersecurity solutions.